chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 - Balthier: Machinist
 - Fran: White Mage
-- Ghost easier to kill now for bestiary
 - Leather Helm\* (3% steal from Gigantoad)
 - 2x Horn (55% steal or 25% at L0 from Gigantoad)
 - 6x Bat Fang (55% steal from Steeling)